 The catalogues of the porcelain and ceramics auctions are extremely heterogeneous collections able to satisfy the most demanding tastes: from the coffee cup to the large decorative vase, from the surtout to the precious snuffbox, glass coolers, plates, finely decorated antique albarelli, fine mugs and cups, up to large assortments of precious ceramics and majolica, objects of art and crafts that represent an important testimony of the taste and customs of the time.

-Among the best results ever achieved in Cambi Auction House’s ceramics auctions, worth noting is the sale of a Syrian albarello from the 15th century, sold for € 218,000, or a Faentine cup by Baldassarre Manara from the early 1500s that was sold for € 90,000, as well as a Deruta plate from Giacomo Mancini's atelier, sold for € 60,000.
-Among the many porcelains, a rare white porcelain figurine from the 18th century Venetian workshop Hewelcke was sold for € 28,750 and the “Flora Danica” 12-person table set found its new owner for € 50,000.
+Among the best results obtained in the majolica auctions organised by Cambi Auction House are the sale of a Syrian albarello from the Fifteenth century, sold for € 218.850, a Faenza cup by Baldassarre Manara from the first half of the sixteenth century sold for € 90.000 and a dish of Deruta from Giacomo Mancini's workshop, sold for € 60.000.
+Among the many porcelains we remember the rare white porcelain figurine of the eighteenth-century Venetian factory Hewelcke sold for € 28.750 and the “Flora Danica” table service for twelve people, which found a new owner for € 50.000.

 Collectors or owners of majolica or porcelain artworks, both individual pieces and whole art collections, may contact our Auction House in order to obtain free and non-binding valuations for the artworks in their possession.

 Our experts are available, by appointment, in many Italian cities on the occasion of the valuation days.
 Selling majolica and porcelain at auction with Cambi Casa d’Aste is easy, fast and profitable.